 The Palazzo Spada is a 16th century palace that was earlier used as a private residence.
 The palace is now Terni's Town Hall and has beautiful detail work in the interiors.
 The façade is quite well restored and a few rooms are open to visitors.

 Cascata Delle Marmore

-Close to the city where the two rivers Velino and Nera meet is the water of Cascata Delle Marmore.
-The water fall is 165 meters in height and the location is a favorite picnic spot for the locals as well as the tourists.
+Close to the city where the two rivers Velino and Nera meet is the waterfall of Cascata Delle Marmore.
+The waterfall is 165 meters in height and the location is a favorite picnic spot for the locals as well as the tourists.
 Visitors can reach the waterfall either by car, taxi or buses.
 During the winters it tends to get really foggy and cold here.

 Getting to Terni